wp-plugins/advanced-category-column/readme.txt

 'Advanced Category Column Widget is not setup for this view.'

-you can change the visibilty of the widget in the widget's settings according to your choices.
+you can change the visibility of the widget in the widget's settings according to your choices.

 = I styled the widget container myself and it looks bad.
 What do I do? =